theLetterCandCode/Scriptview/README.md

 Scriptview is a dex explorer script for roblox.
 Any exploits involving Scriptview is not our fault.
 For more information click the button down below this line.

-To load Viewscript copy LS.lua
+To load Viewscript copy LS.lua and execute.

 <a href="https://docs.google.com/document/d/1mEHrmc_s5H8VJA9i2nJWxkuXF6WlqIyE-dqz3YlZk8k/edit?tab=t.0" target="_blank" style="
   background-color: teal;